Pankaja-Suganda/Net-Engine-IP-With-Software/README.md

 # Key Components

+## System Overview
+For a detailed explanation of the system's architecture and design, please refer to the [System Overview](./documents/system_overview.md).
 ## Net Engine IP
 The Net Engine IP is a custom FPGA block designed to perform 2D convolution and max-pooling operations.
 It accelerates deep learning tasks by offloading these operations from the CPU to the FPGA.
 Links: